 Your submission did not meet our amateur series revised standards for publication.

 NeonMob only publishes the very best of our amateur submissions and not every submission will be published.
 As the amateur option is intended to introduce new and emerging artist to the NeonMob community, each creator is limited to a small number of amateur submissions that will be accepted for review.
-Once a creator reaches their limit for amateur series published, they are encouraged to submit future concepts as pro series for community vote.
+Once a creator reaches their limit for amateur series published, they are encouraged to upload future concepts as pro series submissions for community vote.